Disclosure of Haunted Homes, Paranormal, Ghosts, and Murder

 Safest Places to Live In Massachusetts

-There were a number of towns in which I provide real estate services that made the list including Franklin Mass, Grafton Mass, Medway Mass, Holliston Mass, and Hopkinton Mass, all of which made the top 30 safest towns.
-Obviously if you are looking for a safe place to live including a lack of murder or other violent crimes these would be great towns to explore.
+There were several towns in which I provide real estate services that made the list including Franklin Mass, Grafton Mass, Medway Mass, Holliston Mass, and Hopkinton Mass, all of which made the top 30 safest towns.
+If you are looking for a safe place to live, including a lack of murder or other violent crimes, these would be great towns to explore.

 Making The Sale, Honesty And Protecting Yourself

-A sellers agent owes the seller undivided loyalty, confidentiality, obedience to lawful instruction and accountability.
-In other words if the seller asks an agent not to disclose a murder that took place in the home, the agent can’t disclose.
-If this is something the Realtor is uncomfortable with then they shouldn’t enter into the relationship to sell the home.
+A seller’s agent owes the seller undivided loyalty, confidentiality, obedience to lawful instruction, and accountability.
+In other words, if the seller asks an agent not to disclose a murder that took place in the home, the agent can’t reveal this information.
+If this is something the Realtor is uncomfortable with, then they shouldn’t enter into the relationship to sell the house.

 Other Helpful Real Estate Disclosure Articles

-Disclosure can be a tricky endeavor in real estate but Realtor’s should always err on the side of caution when making disclosures.
-If there is any kind of gray area it is probably best to disclose what you know and don’t know.
+Disclosure can be a tricky endeavor in real estate, but Realtors should always err on the side of caution when making disclosures.
+If there is any kind of a gray area, it is probably best to disclose what you know and don’t know.
+If a property is stigmatized, it is essential for Real Estate agents to understand their responsibilities under state laws.
 Use these additional helpful articles to make sound decisions.

-About the Author: The above Real Estate information on disclosing haunted homes, murder, suicide and sex offenders in real estate sales was provided by Bill Gassett, a Nationally recognized leader in his field.
-Bill can be reached via email at email@example.com or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 28+ Years.
+About the Author: The above Real Estate information on disclosing haunted homes, murder, suicide, and sex offenders in real estate sales was provided by Bill Gassett, a Nationally recognized leader in his field.
+Bill can be reached via email at [email protected] or by phone at 508-625-0191.
+Bill has helped people move in and out of many Metrowest towns for the last 33+ Years.